gBEN1-bit/CDE_linux_git_assignment/README.md

 ## Cron Job

-The ETL script is scheduled to run daily at 12:00 AM using the following cron job:
+The ETL script is scheduled to run daily at 12:00 AM and also keeping the log using the following cron job:

 ```
-0 0 * * * ./scripts/bash/etl.sh
+0 0 * * * ./scripts/bash/etl.sh >> ./etl_job.log 2>&1
 ```

 ## SQL Solutions